adrianRfeeger/EzShareApp/README.md

 ### Wi-Fi Connection Issues:

 - Verify the SSID and PSK in the GUI are correct.
 Default SSID is `ez Share`, and the default PSK is `88888888`.
-- Ensure the EzShare SD card/adapter is inserted into a powered-on device (e.g., CPAP) and within range of your computer (5-10 metres).
+- Ensure the ezShare SD card/adapter is inserted into a powered-on device (e.g., CPAP) and within range of your computer (5-10 metres).

 ### File Download Issues:

-- Confirm the URL in the GUI points to the correct EzShare SD card address.
+- Confirm the URL in the GUI points to the correct ezShare SD card address.
 - Ensure sufficient space is available in the local directory for file downloads.